top of page

 Violence was also gendered, as it reflected and reinforced the power relations and roles of men and women in ancient Egypt.

-Violence had its place in ancient Egyptian culture, but Maat, the concept of justice and cosmic order, was believed to be the power behind peace and order in the kingdom.
+Violence had its place in ancient Egyptian culture, but Ma'at was believed to be the power behind peace and order in the kingdom.

 Violence and Law